yuexihan/leonLPST/readme.rst

     >>> tree
     [9, 9, 9, 9, 9, 9, 9, 9, 9, -1, 1, 1, 1, 1, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11]

-If you create a tree by setting the reduce function, then you will get the reduced result of an interval according to the reduce function when you call get method.
+If you have set the reduce function when creating, then you will get the reduced result of an interval according to the reduce function when you call get method.
 For example::